iiguelmamene/taxi-ride-predictor/README.md

 # taxi-ride-predictor
-This project uses machine learning models to predict the travel time of a taxi ride in New York.
-After using linear regression, I used a Sequential neural network model (Keras/TensorFlow) with two hidden layers of 128 neurons each.
-Python.
+Predicts the travel time of a taxi ride in New York.
+Cleans, filters, and visualizes data.
+Implements various iterations of linear regression and neural network models.
+Reaches an RMSE of 193 seconds using a sequential neural network model with two hidden layers of 128 neurons each.
+Python, Keras, TensorFlow.